christophstrasen/WorldObserver/docs_internal/vision.md

 - **Out of scope:** no GUI builder, no on‑disk query language, no visual editor.
   The primary interface is Lua code.

+## Architectural boundaries

+- WorldObserver is the domain layer.
+LQR is a reusable library dependency.
+- Dependency direction is one-way: WorldObserver may depend on LQR, but LQR must never depend on WorldObserver (no WorldObserver-specific flags, globals, or configuration inside LQR code).

 ---

 ## Core concepts